Googulator/TeslaCrack/README.rst

 In addition, you need a program for factoring large numbers.
 For this purpose, I recommend using Msieve and the factmsieve.py wrapper.
 Run the factorization on a fast computer, as it can take a lot of processing power.
-On a modern dual-core machine, most TeslaCrypt keys can be factorized in a few hours, with some unlucky keys possibly taking up to a week.
+On a modern dual-core machine, most encrypted AES-session-keys can be factorized in a few hours, with some unlucky keys possibly taking up to a week.

 How to decrypt your ``.vvv`` files